 Here’s what to do in Golden during a ski getaway vacation:

-Among Golden’s other two dozen restaurants, you can find everything from farm-to-table fare at Abejas to amazingly popular pizza at Woody’s.
+Among Golden’s restaurants, you can find everything from farm-to-table fare at Abejas to amazingly popular pizza at Woody’s.
 Dine at an authentic farmhouse from Nepal at The Sherpa House, in an Arabian Nights dream at the Ali Baba Grill; or in the first capitol building of the Colorado Territory at the Old Capitol Grill & Smokehouse.

 Gear up with better deals.
 You won’t find sky-high resort prices in Golden.
 So grab those gloves, ski pants, rentals or any missing gear from one of Golden’s ski shops like Powder 7 or Bent Gate Mountaineering.